 Similarly, appeals against an in-country decision under IAFT-3 are on the basis of Asylum and Immigration.
 Moreover, the grounds of appeal that an appellant can raise under IAFT-7 relates to Protection (PA), Human Rights (HU), Revocation of Protection Status (RP), EEA (EA) and Deprivation of Citizenship (DC).

 As per Rule 9 of the Asylum and Immigration Tribunal (Procedure) Rules 2005 an appeal tribunal may not accept notice of appeal if an appellant has lodged an appeal in the UK when the appellant only has an out of country appeal right.
-Therefore, appellant can only appeal on IAFT 3 Appeal Form and IAFT 7 Appeal Form from outside the UK.
+Therefore, the appellant can only appeal on the IAFT 3 Appeal Form and IAFT 7 Appeal Form from outside the UK.

 How to Explain Grounds of Appeal Against an In-Country Decision?

 An appellant needs to inform the tribunal of the reasons for which he/she disagrees with the decision in the Refusal Letter.
 Apparently, this may also include any information that Refusal Letter does not mention.
 Moreover, an appellant needs to explain whether he/she has raised these issues before or not.

 Accordingly, the appellant may give as much detail as possible to raise all the grounds of appeal.
 The Tribunal may not consider all the grounds that an appellant raised in the appeal.
 For instance, the tribunal may not consider grounds which are not part of the Home Office’s decision.
 However, if the Home Office agrees then the Tribunal may consider the new grounds.

 Grounds of Appeal IAFT 1 Appeal Form and IAFT 3 Appeal Form